Sushi – I think it’s one of my love languages.

-Miso can be found in the refrigerated section of some grocery stores and nearly all Asian markets.
-It may seem like an obscure ingredient to buy just for soup, but it’s affordable, incredibly healthy and can be used in many other recipes like soups, salad dressings, marinades, and many Asian-inspired dishes.
+Miso paste can be found in the refrigerated section of most grocery stores and Asian markets.
+It may seem like an obscure ingredient to buy just for soup, but it’s affordable, incredibly healthy, and can be used in many other recipes like soups, salad dressings, marinades, and many Asian-inspired dishes.
 So, I found it a worthy addition to my pantry.

-I wanted to keep my miso classic and simple, but with a bit more emphasis on the greens.
-So I added some green chard and lots of green onion to the mix and couldn’t have been more pleased with the result.
+I wanted to keep my miso soup super simple and quick, but with a bit more emphasis on the greens.
+So I added some green chard and lots of green onion to the mix and couldn’t have been more pleased with the result!

 This soup is bursting with miso flavor and delivers the perfect amount of tofu and seaweed in each bite.
 And for veggie lovers like me, there’s more than a full serving of greens in each bowl.
 Be still my heart.

 This simple 15-minute, 1 pan version begins with heating the vegetable broth.